NecipAkgz/fhevm-example-factory/docs/fhe-public-decrypt-multiple-values.md

         // You can catch the event to get the gameId and the die rolls handles
-        // for further decryption requests, or create a view function. emit GameCreated(gameId, playerA, playerB, playerAEncryptedDieRoll, playerBEncryptedDieRoll);
+        // for further decryption requests, or create a view function. emit GameCreated(
+            gameId,
+            playerA,
+            playerB,
+            playerAEncryptedDieRoll,
+            playerBEncryptedDieRoll
+        );
     }

-    /**
-     * @notice Returns the number of games created so far.
+    /// Returns the number of games created so far. function getGamesCount() public view returns (uint256) {
-     * @return The number of games created.
-     */
-    function getGamesCount() public view returns (uint256) {
         return counter;
     }

-    /**
-     * @notice Returns the encrypted euint8 handle that stores the playerA die roll.
+    /// Returns the encrypted euint8 handle that stores the playerA die roll.
-     * @param gameId The ID of the game.
+    /// gameId: The ID of the game.
-     * @return The encrypted result (euint8 handle).
-     */
-    function getPlayerADieRoll(uint256 gameId) public view returns (euint8) {
+    /// returns: The encrypted result (euint8 handle). function getPlayerADieRoll(uint256 gameId) public view returns (euint8) {
         return games[gameId].playerAEncryptedDieRoll;
     }

-    /**
-     * @notice Returns the encrypted euint8 handle that stores the playerB die roll.
+    /// Returns the encrypted euint8 handle that stores the playerB die roll.
-     * @param gameId The ID of the game.
+    /// gameId: The ID of the game.
-     * @return The encrypted result (euint8 handle).
-     */
-    function getPlayerBDieRoll(uint256 gameId) public view returns (euint8) {
+    /// returns: The encrypted result (euint8 handle). function getPlayerBDieRoll(uint256 gameId) public view returns (euint8) {
         return games[gameId].playerBEncryptedDieRoll;
     }

-    /**
-     * @notice Returns the address of the game winner.
+    /// Returns the address of the game winner.
 If the game is finalized, the function returns `address(0)`
-     *         if the game is a draw.
+    /// if the game is a draw.
-     * @param gameId The ID of the game.
+    /// gameId: The ID of the game.
-     * @return The winner's address (address(0) if not yet revealed or draw).
+    /// returns: The winner's address (address(0) if not yet revealed or draw). function getWinner(uint256 gameId) public view returns (address) {
-     */
-    function getWinner(uint256 gameId) public view returns (address) {
         require(games[gameId].revealed, "Game winner not yet revealed");
         return games[gameId].winner;
     }

-    /**
-     * @notice Returns `true` if the game result is publicly revealed, `false` otherwise.
+    /// Returns `true` if the game result is publicly revealed, `false` otherwise.
-     * @param gameId The ID of the game.
+    /// gameId: The ID of the game.
-     * @return true if the game is publicly revealed.
-     */
-    function isGameRevealed(uint256 gameId) public view returns (bool) {
+    /// returns: true if the game is publicly revealed. function isGameRevealed(uint256 gameId) public view returns (bool) {
         return games[gameId].revealed;
     }

-    /**
-     * @notice Verifies the provided (decryption proof, ABI-encoded clear values) pair against the stored ciphertext,
+    /// Verifies the provided (decryption proof, ABI-encoded clear values) pair against the stored ciphertext,
-     *         and then stores the winner of the game.
+    /// and then stores the winner of the game.
-     * @param gameId The ID of the game to settle.
+    /// gameId: The ID of the game to settle.
-     * @param abiEncodedClearGameResult The ABI-encoded clear values (uint8, uint8) associated to the `decryptionProof`.
+    /// abiEncodedClearGameResult: The ABI-encoded clear values (uint8, uint8) associated to the `decryptionProof`.
-     * @param decryptionProof The proof that validates the decryption.
+    /// decryptionProof: The proof that validates the decryption. function recordAndVerifyWinner(
-     */
-    function recordAndVerifyWinner(
         uint256 gameId,
         bytes memory abiEncodedClearGameResult,